 The matrix provides funding for 1.0 FTE principal for every 500 students.
 In 2003, Picus and Associates recommended 1.0 FTE principal for every 500 students, noting that "all comprehensive school designs, and all prototypic school designs from professional judgment studies around the country include a principal for every school unit."
 The General Assembly implemented this recommendation in the matrix formula beginning with the 2004-05 school year.
-When the consultants were hired again in 2006, they noted that the state's accreditation standards require districts to employ at least a half-time principal (.5 FTE) for every school and one full-time (1.0 FTE) principal for schools with 300 students or more.
-That would mean that some schools smaller than 500 students would need 1 FTE principal to comply with the standards but would be funded only for a partial FTE principal.
-Still, as discussed above,
+When the consultants were hired again in 2006, they noted that the state's accreditation standards require districts to employ at least a half-time principal (.5 FTE) for every school and one full-time (1.0 FTE) principal for schools with 300 students or more, meaning that some schools smaller than 500 students would need 1 FTE principal to comply with the standards, but would be funded only for a partial FTE principal.
+Still, as discussed above, the consultants continued to recommend providing funding for one full-time principal for a school of 500 students.
+They reasoned that the actual salaries paid in smaller schools are typically low enough that the salary provided in the matrix is adequate even for schools with fewer than 500 students.
+The principal line has included 1.0 FTE principal since that time.